How Do You Perform CPR and Rescue Breathing on Infants (Newborn to 1 Year) with Tracheostomy?

 Begin CPR

-2. Compress the chest 1½ inches in depth 30 times.
+- Compress the chest 1 ½ inches in depth 30 times.

-If Breaths Do Not Make Chest Rise
+If Breaths Do Not Make the Chest Rise:

-a.
-Suction the trach tube.
+- Suction the trach tube.
 If the trach has an inner cannula, remove it and suction the length of the trach tube.

-b.
-Change the trach if it is plugged or dislodged.
+- Change the trach if it is plugged or dislodged.

-c.
-Give two breaths to the trach, using a resuscitation bag.
+- Give two breaths to the trach, using a resuscitation bag.

-Continue CPR until another rescuer takes over, you see signs of life or help arrives.
+Continue CPR until another rescuer takes over, you see signs of life, or help arrives.

 The Center for Simulation and Research at Cincinnati Children’s offers CPR classes for patient families.
-Call 513-636-3588 for more information.
+Call 513-636-1096 for more information.